mcspadden/MoonFinder/README.md

 # MoonFinder
-Reserves a seat on a rocket to the moon
+Reserves a first-class seat to the moon